-Steiner Waldorf education (also known as Rudolf Steiner or simply Waldorf education) is one of the fastest growing educational movements in the world.
+Steiner Waldorf education (also known as Rudolf Steiner or simply Steiner education) is one of the fastest growing educational movements in the world.

 With a deep understanding of child development, a broad curriculum and creative methodology, Steiner Waldorf schools place the changing needs of the child at the centre of their work, demonstrating that this unique, holistic approach is adaptable to diverse social, cultural, geographic and economic contexts.